Drone inspection: maintenance and inspection of wind farms

 The rapid development of these remotely piloted aerial systems has led to an increased number of applications, and the company has not hesitated to promote their use in different areas.
-Since 2013 it has been promoting the development of this type of technology through its investment in the company Arbórea Intellbird to create dedicated solutions for the revision and maintenance of wind turbines.
+Since 2013 it has been promoting the development of this type of technology by investing, through its international PERSEO programme, in the company Arbórea Intellbird External link, opens in new window. in order to create dedicated solutions for the revision and maintenance of wind turbines.

 THE ARACHNOCOPTER COMBINES DESIGN AND EFFICIENCY

 The Arachnocopter, a multirotor folding helicopter that has revolutionised the inspection of wind turbine blades, was a result of this collaboration.
 Equipped with high definition cameras and other sensors, it is capable of generating, after just seven minutes of flight, an internal X-ray of a turbine's blades and detecting structural problems, such as corrosion or hot spots.

 The latest Arachnocopter model, introduced in May 2018, incorporates significant improvements over its predecessor: